omkaranustoop/Image-Classification-using-CNN-Architectures/README.md

-# Image-Classification-using-CNNs
+# Cats Vs Dogs-Classification-using-CNNs
-A repository of Fundamental Image Classification Projects using Convolutional Neural Networks

 ### Directory Structure

-This Directory contains several Basic Image Classification Projects Experimented with Customised CNN Architectures and Classical CNN Architectures.
-The description of the Project Folders can be Found Below :
+This Directory contains Following Files

-1. **Cats VS Dogs Classification** - This folder contains two .ipynb Notebooks for Cats Vs Dogs Classification.
+1. **Notebooks** - This folder contains two .ipynb Notebooks for Cats Vs Dogs Classification.
 One Notebook is Classification without Augmentation and the other Notebook is Classification with Augmentation.

+2. **Images Without Augmentation** - This Folder contains Screenshots of Loss and Acuuracy Graphs for Cats VS Dogs wihtout Augmentation.

+3. **Images With Augmentation** - This Folder contains Screenshots of Loss and Accuracy Graphs for Cats VS Dogs with Augmentation.